xelia-it/.emacs.d/README.md

 # emacs.d

-An Emacs configuration with keybinding similar to Atom.
+An Emacs configuration with theme and keybinding similar to Visual Studio Code.

 ## Requirements

-Tested on Debian 11 with Emacs 28.1.
+Tested on Debian 11 and Debian 12 with Emacs 28.1+.

 ## How to compile EMacs